 PhD students must form their supervisory committee by the end of their second semester in the program.
-This committee is larger than an MA committee, as provided in the Graduate Catalog.
-As in the MA program, a doctoral candidate should declare a field of specialization, and opt for a general anthropology track or interdisciplinary track (see Section 4).
-Students on the general anthropology track must select three areas of specialization within anthropology, on which they will be tested by their committee at a later date.
-The membership of the committee should reflect the three areas of concentration chosen by the student.
+This committee is larger than an MA committee, as provided in the Graduate Catalog, and minimally consists of four members, two of whom must have graduate faculty status in Anthropology (including the chair), and at least one must be an external member.
+As in the MA program, a doctoral candidate should declare a field of specialization, and opt for a specialized track, multifield track, or interdisciplinary track (see Section 4).
+Students on the specialized and multifield anthropology tracks must select three areas of specialization within anthropology, on which they will be tested by their committee at a later date.
+The membership of the committee usually reflects at least three areas of concentration chosen by the student.
 It is recommended that one of the three areas of concentration be a region of the world, while others may be a concentration in theory or methodology.
+Students in the multifield track will choose specializations within the two fields of anthropological study they are combining.

-Students selecting an interdisciplinary track at the doctoral level should take at least 18 credits from the outside program or department.
-That department should be represented by at least one person on the supervisory committee who is not an anthropologist by training.
-Like the students on the general anthropology track, students on the interdisciplinary track must select three areas of specialization.
-At least one should be from anthropology and one from the outside program or department, and it is recommended that the third should be a region where the candidate will conduct research.
+Students selecting an interdisciplinary track at the doctoral level must take at least 18 credits from the outside program or department.
+That department will be represented by at least one person on the supervisory committee who is not an anthropologist by training.
+Like the students on the other tracks, students on the interdisciplinary track generally select three areas of specialization.
+At least one should be from anthropology and one from the outside program or department, and it is recommended that the third be a region where the candidate will conduct research.

-For students on both the general and interdisciplinary tracks, the committee can require specialization in more than three areas if appropriate.
-The committee may also require that the student gain facility in at least one appropriate foreign language.
+For all tracks, the committee can require specialization in more than three areas if appropriate.
+The committee may also require that the student gain facility in an appropriate foreign language.